 - 1. Complete a Schedule Adjustment form (form will be provided). - a.
+Be sure to find coverage for all "On-Call OAAT" hours.
+Note, if you

-Be sure to find coverage for all Tang OAAT appointments. - b.
-Indicate who will be covering for you on the schedule adjustment form. - 2.
+- submit your request greater than 6 weeks ahead of the date you do NOT need to find coverage for the "On-Call OAAT" hours. - b.
+Indicate who will be covering for you on the schedule adjustment form - 2.
 E-mail the completed Word document form to the Training Director. - 3.
 Place a hold in your schedule in PnC. - 4.
 You will hear back when/if your leave request has been approved and the scheduling coordinator will make changes to your PnC schedule.

-Medical Benefits
+D. Medical Benefits